shakila-12/msvsdqwc/README.md

 ```
 Note:
-      1 The below INVERTER layout is drawn , just a curiosity to learn layout diag. and its spice netlist generated from layout is shown.
+      1. The below INVERTER layout is drawn , just a curiosity to learn layout diag. and its spice netlist generated from layout is shown.
-      2 Note before routing:
+      2. Note before routing:
              - In layout window,select the FET, press i and the move to the wanted area.
               - Select the pin  ->go to edit ->select area ->then move .
-      3.
+      3. The extracted netlist which you get from magic does not contain the control statements(plots, sources, etc).
+It's just a bare subckt(black box or an IC).
+You            must add the .control statements(power it) by pasting them from the pre-layout and get a similar output
 ```

 ![image](https://user-images.githubusercontent.com/123575472/220508613-e160800c-c573-4d70-a2c3-5942cbf463b9.png)